gallowayevan/workforceblog/source/_posts/psychologists_by_age_sex.md

 <li>60% of the psychologists who are 65 or older are male, but 70% of those younger than 65 are female.</li>

 <li>New entrants to the profession are predominantly women.
-Four out of five psychologists aged 45 or younger are female.</li>
+Four out of five psychologists who are 45 or younger are female.</li>

 </ul>
 <div id='viewof-layout' class="control"></div>